toranb/sloth/README.md

 ### Dataset note

-I'm having success with this SFT configuration using a dataset of 7500 instruction, output pairs that are in total 870k tokens.
-If you open the sftune.py script you will see a variable at the top called `num_train_epochs` that is a multiplier so I'm essentially doubling this token count per epoch.
+I'm having success with this SFT configuration using a dataset of 21k instruction, output pairs that are in total 3MIL tokens.
+This 21k dataset is a combination of 10k from a subset of [airoboros](https://huggingface.co/datasets/jondurbin/airoboros-3.1) and 11k from a proprietary dataset.

 ### Installation note